 Signs and symptoms

-During the physical examination the doctor will try to reproduce the pain in the elbow through specific movements.
+During a physical examination the doctor will try to reproduce the pain in the elbow through specific movements.
 They may also assess the range of motion in the wrist, elbow and shoulder joints.
-X-rays and ultrasound scanning may also be recommended in order to assist in diagnosis and to rule out other possible causes for the pain.
+X-rays and ultrasound scanning may also be recommended to assist in diagnosis and to rule out other possible causes for the pain.

-- A specific wrist and forearm splint may be recommended in order to support and rest the forearm.
+- A specific wrist and forearm splint or brace may be recommended to support and rest the forearm.

 When elbow pain reduces, the muscles surrounding the joint should be stretched and strengthened.
-A physiotherapist can advise on specific exercises to do this.
+A physiotherapist / physical therapist can advise on specific exercises to do this.
 If pain is still present after six to eight weeks of treatment the doctor may recommend a cortisone injection into the affected area.

-Cortisone is a steroid medication that can help to reduce inflammation and pain.
-If, after approximately 6-12 months of treatment the condition is still problematic, surgery may be recommended.
+Cortisone is a corticosteroid medication that can help to reduce inflammation and pain.
+If, after approximately 6-12 months of conservative treatment the condition is still problematic, surgery may be recommended.
 This commonly involves releasing the tension of the tendon and/or removing damaged tendon fibres.
-Generally a graduated return to regular activity levels after surgery takes 3-6 months.
+Generally, a graduated return to regular activity levels after surgery takes 3-6 months.